opendocsg/slw-judgments-backfill/2017_SGHC_262/report.md

 checked; he had the opportunity to ask and the opportunity to check. [note: 20]

-14     The present case was different from the case of _Public Prosecutor v Phuthita Somchit and another_ [2011] 3 SLR 719 (“ _Somchit_ ”), cited by the Defence.
+14     The present case was different from the case of _Public Prosecutor v Phuthita Somchit and another_ <span class="citation">[2011] 3 SLR 719</span> (“ _Somchit_ ”), cited by the Defence.
 In that case, the duration of relationship was some 1.5 years; with the parties discussing marriage; and there was interaction with

-the family. [note: 21] It was also different from the case of _Khor Soon Lee v Public Prosecutor_ [2011] 3 SLR 201 (“ _Khor Soon Lee_ )”, in which there was friendship for about a year and the accused
+the family. [note: 21] It was also different from the case of _Khor Soon Lee v Public Prosecutor_ <span class="citation">[2011] 3 SLR 201</span> (“ _Khor Soon Lee_ )”, in which there was friendship for about a year and the accused

-there met the person he trusted on a weekly basis. [note: 22] Instead, the present case bore factual similarities with _Norasharee bin Gous v Public Prosecutor and another appeal and another matter_ [2017] 1 SLR 820 (“ _Norasharee_ ”), in which it was found that there was insufficient basis for the
+there met the person he trusted on a weekly basis. [note: 22] Instead, the present case bore factual similarities with _Norasharee bin Gous v Public Prosecutor and another appeal and another matter_ <span class="citation">[2017] 1 SLR 820</span> (“ _Norasharee_ ”), in which it was found that there was insufficient basis for the

 supposed trust. [note: 23] In particular, the trust that the Accused placed in Aya was unbelievable.
 Aya was involved in illegal activities as a drug syndicate leader.
 The Accused alleged that his suspicion was not aroused as the Bundles were wrapped with multiple layers and he had complied with directions from Aya whom he trusted.
 But the failure to check was significant as his suspicion should have been aroused when he saw the contents of one of the Bundles through a gap in its wrappings. [note: 24]